Death is in the details...

 About Candice Fox

-Candice Fox is the bestselling crime and thriller writer behind the novel Hades, which won the prestigious Ned Kelly Award in 2014.
-Its sequel, Eden, was published in January 2015 and won the Ned Kelly Award in 2015.
+Candice also wrote Hades, a novel which won the prestigious Ned Kelly Award in 2014.
+Its sequel, Eden, was published in January 2015 and also won the Ned Kelly Award in 2015.
 Book three in the series, Fall, was released in late 2015.
 Hades and Eden are international bestsellers – already translated into four languages.

-Candice is passionate about the genre of crime writing and is fascinated by murder.
-Growing up in a large, eccentric family from Sydney’s western suburbs, Candice is the daughter of a parole officer at one of Sydney’s biggest prisons and an enthusiastic foster-carer.
+Candice is passionate about the genre of crime writing.
+Growing up in a large, eccentric family from Sydney’s western suburbs, she is the daughter of a parole officer at one of Sydney’s biggest prisons and an enthusiastic foster-carer.
 She spent her childhood listening around corners to tales of violence, madness and evil as her father relayed his work stories to her mother and older brothers.

 Starts: Whenever you want.